Capital budgeting

 An underlying goal, consistent with the overall approach in corporate finance, is to increase the value of the firm to the shareholders.

 Capital budgeting is typically considered a non-core business activity as it is not part of the revenue model or models of most types of firms, or even a part of daily operations.
 It holds a strategic financial function within a business.
-One example of a firm type where capital budgeting is plausibly a part of the core business activities is with investment banks, as their revenue model or models rely on financial strategy to a considerable degree.
+One example of a firm type where capital budgeting is possibly a part of the core business activities is with investment banks, as their revenue model or models rely on financial strategy to a considerable degree.

-For the budget allocated to ongoing expenses and revenue, see operating budget.